-Although the foundation for learning is still provided by MOET, the curriculum is enhanced by international content standards and the IB MYP approaches to teaching and learning.
+Although the foundation for learning is still provided by MOET, the curriculum is enhanced by international content standards, IB framework and the IB MYP approaches to teaching and learning.
 The academic environment has a more traditional format found in most middle and high schools, while also encouraging students to become independent learners and apply their knowledge and skills in new and unfamiliar contexts.
 The goal is to develop the social, academic, research, communication, and self-management skills necessary for students to learn how to learn.
 A common thread to every MYP are the IB Global Contexts:

 - Identity & Relationships